-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Council on June 28, 2012.
+This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board.

 Teaching Methodology:

 The course will be taught through a combination of lectures, seminars, oral presentations and group work.
 Screening of films and documentaries and study materials will be used as appropriate.
 The general approach in the classes is informal and discussion is encouraged as an essential part of learning.